Recipe: Hand-Pulled Mozzarella

 - Heat the cheese curd: While the water is heating, place the cubes of cheese in a large bowl.
 When the water is ready, carefully pour the hot water over the cheese.
 Let the cheese cubes sit in the water for about 1 minute without stirring them.
 After 1 minute, gently stir them with a wooden spoon and look at the curd.
 If the cheese is heated through the curd will look smooth (like melted mozzarella) and is ready to be stretched.
 If the cheese curd is not completely heated through it will look grainy and still have some of the cubes.
 If so, it needs to sit in the hot water for another few minutes until soft.

-- Shape the cheese: Divide the cheese into two or three pieces and wrap each piece tightly in plastic wrap, twisting the ends of the plastic wrap to help the cheese form a round shape.
+- Shape the cheese: Divide the cheese into 2 or 3 pieces and wrap each piece tightly in plastic wrap, twisting the ends of the plastic wrap to help the cheese form a round shape.
 Place the cheese in an ice bath, if desired, to help hold its shape.